tdoan5/ML5800/README.md

 On your computer: `ctrl + C` to clost the SSH tunnerl.

-## How to run graphical programs remotely from the Erdos server?
+## II) How to run graphical programs remotely from the Erdos server?